Percolation on triangulations: a bijective path to Liouville quantum gravity: The mating-of-trees correspondence

 More recently, a \emph{space-filling} version of SLE$_6$ has been constructed.
 The construction of such an object as a continuous curve is a major achievement of the theory of imaginary geometry \cite{ig1,ig2,ig3,ig4} and an essential input to the mating-of-trees theory \cite{wedges} (see Theorem~\ref{thm:mot}).
 We start from the chordal variant.
 Intuitively, a \emph{chordal space-filling $\SLE_6$ on $(D,x,y)$} $\etab$ is obtained from running a chordal $\SLE_6$ on $(D,x,y)$ such that whenever a bubble is disconnected from the target $y$, the curve immediately fills the bubble by a space-filling $\SLE_6$ curve before heading to $y$.
 To make it precise, let us start from a sample of branching $\SLE_6$ $\{\wh \etab_z\}_{z\in \ol D\setminus \{x\}}$ rooted at $x$.
 Given two rationals $q\neq q'$ in $D$, we can run the curves $\wh\etab^{q}$ and $\wh\etab^{q'}$ until the split, which is exactly the time when they separate $q$ and $q'$ into two complementary connected components, one of which contains $y$.
 We write $q\prec q'$ if $q'$ and $y$ are in the same component.
 Then $\prec$ defines a total ordering on $\Q^2\cap D$.
 It is proved in \cite{ig4} that with probability 1, there exists a continuous curve $\etab$ such that $\etab$ visits $\Q^2\cap D$ in the order is given by $\prec$.
-This provides a rigorous definition of $\etab$.
-See \cite{ig4} for another equivalent definition of $\etab$ based on imaginary geometry flow lines.
+This provides a rigorous definition of $\etab$. \xin{In fact, as explained in \cite[Section 4.3]{ig4}, the ordering $\prec $ is equivalent to a construction using the so-called flow lines in the imaginary geometry.
+Then using tools from imaginary geometry, the existence of a continuous curve $\etab$ is proved in this context.}